 A third method is to use a browser’s “private” searching mode.
-Internet Explorer provides an “In Private” mode and Google’s Chrome browser provides and “Incognito” mode.
-These modes must be select when you launch the browser.
+Most browsers provides an “In Private” mode and Google’s Chrome browser provides an “Incognito” mode.
+These modes must be selected when you launch the browser.

 Conclusions & Takeaways:

-The Google search engine has evolved dramatically over the last 10+ years and it’s no longer just a collection of Ten Blue Links plus Google paid ads.
+The Google search engine has evolved dramatically over the last 10+ years.
+It’s no longer just a collection of Ten Blue Links plus Google paid ads.
 There are plenty of other on-page elements within the Search Engine Results Page (SERP).

 Here are some other post you may enjoy: